justinehergenrader/Hello-World/README.md

 *Hello World Sample - My First Repository*

 ## Description
-I practiced using GitHub by creating my first repository.
+I practiced using GitHub by creating this first repository.
 It should usually be a couple of paragraphs for actual use.

 ## Tools Used
 All programming languages and tools used in the project.
-This could include Python, SQL, Excel, Power BI, Tableau, websites, and more.
+Could include Python, SQL, Excel, Power BI, Tableau, websites, and more.

 ## Files Used
-Did you use any datafiles?
+If any data files got used
-List filenames
+List filenames if so...
-Where you got them
+Where I got them...
 What is contained within the data files?
-Datafile considerations
+Datafile considerations...

 ## How to Run Program
 Explain here how you would run the program and what files need to be available.